belalanaskoura/reel-radar/README.md

   alike.
 Showtimes instead come from elCinema, which has real per-branch listings for all 3 VOX branches — a reliable substitute, not a workaround with reduced accuracy.
-- **Arabic-title matching gap**: a cinema sometimes lists a movie only under an English transliteration of its Arabic title, and elCinema may use a different transliteration for the same film.
-Title matching requires an exact normalized match as a safety guard against wrong matches, so these can land as `unmatched` even when both sources have the movie.
+- **Arabic-title matching gap**: an elCinema/IMDb cross-reference closes most cases where TMDB's own English/Arabic search comes up empty, but a cinema's transliteration and elCinema's can still differ enough that the fuzzy match itself misses — title matching requires a confident match as a safety guard against wrong matches, so these can land as `unmatched` even when both sources have the movie.
 - **Distributor allowlist is strict, not permissive**: a movie with no popularity signal and no matched distributor history is excluded from the catalog outright, not shown with a lower-confidence label.
 This